steventimes/soccer-analytics/README.md

 # Soccer Analytics

-This is a project that aims to get and analyze soccer performance, and potentially integrate machine learning to predict player performance
+This is a project that aims to get and analyze soccer performance, and potentially integrate machine learning to predict player performance.
+Right now require testing.

 ## The structure of the project (*planned*)